byterubpay/byterub-site/_i18n/en/resources/user-guides/tor_wallet.md

 If everything looks good, make a note of the hidden service (onion address) name:
 ```
-sudo cat /var/lib/tor/monero-service/hostname
+sudo cat /var/lib/tor/byterub-service/hostname
 ```
 It will be something like 4dcj312uxag2r6ye.onion -- use this for `HIDDEN_SERVICE` below.

 ### Configure Daemon to allow RPC

-In this example, we don't use Tor for interacting with the p2p network, just to connect to the monero node, so only RPC hidden service is needed.
+In this example, we don't use Tor for interacting with the p2p network, just to connect to the byterub node, so only RPC hidden service is needed.

-File: `~/.bitmonero/bitmonero.conf` (in the home directory of the ByteRub user)
+File: `~/.bitbyterub/bitbyterub.conf` (in the home directory of the ByteRub user)

 ```
 no-igd=1